iSyn/project-template/readme.md

 Contains:

 - Gulp + Gulp Plumber + Gulp Autoprefixer
 - Sass
 - Browser Sync

+## Instructions

 To use, clone or download this repo.